 Ads on SERPs

 When you carry out a search on any search engine, whether that’s Google, Bing or Yahoo, you are presented with a number of results.
-The first three or four results are typically PPC ads with the following being primarily organic results, as you can see from the images below.
+The first three or four results are typically PPC ads with the following being primarily organic results.

 Bing search results